 Regardless of your opinion of the show, it has really helped Brentwood to emerge as one of the most favourable locations in the county.

-Living in Brentwood is also a top choice for commuters.
+Living in Brentwood in 2021 is also a top choice for commuters.

 The town has excellent commuter links to London, offering more reasonably priced homes than many locations in the capital.

 Relocating to a new area is never easy.

 Before you start your move, it is important to gather as much information about an area as you can.